KallistiOS/KallistiOS/utils/dc-chain/doc/mingw-w64/README.md

 the `x86_64` version, you should replace all `i686` keywords in the packages name with `x86_64`.

-There is no particular improvement by running a specific flavors, so it's should be nice to stick with your Windows host flavor, i.e. if you are using **Windows x64**, then use the `x86_64` flavor.
+We don't know if the `x86_64` version is stable in this context.
+For your information, in the past some problems happened with the `x86_64` **Cygwin** version.
+Feel free to try it out if you want.

 Please note also, the **Microsoft Windows XP** support was dropped on this environment.
-If you need support for this old platform (as some tools for the **Sega Dreamcast** may run only on **Windows XP**), you need to use the **MinGW/MSYS** environment instead.
+If you need support for this old platform, you need to use the **MinGW/MSYS** environment instead.

 ## Installation of MinGW-w64/MSYS2 ##